Traveling to Asia

 When is a Good Time to Visit Asia?

 The best time to visit Asia will depend on which part of the region you travel to.
 Asia is large and is subject to different weather patterns.
 Keep in mind that regardless of the time of year, Northern Asia will typically be cooler in temperature than Southern Asia.
+The least humid period is typically December – March).

 Generally speaking, the Spring (March, April, May, June) and Fall (September, October, November) are great times to visit East Asia.